Seagate/halon/docs/hld.md

 process that is known in advance to all processors in the cluster.
-Subscription requests for τ events are sent to all the brokers of which the processor is aware; the brokers are responsible for forwarding the message on to all τ-event sources.
+Subscription requests for τ events are sent to all the brokers of which the processor is aware; the brokers are responsible for forwarding the message on to all τ-event producers.

-In order to register as a τ-event source, a processor may also send the broker a τ publish request, which should result in the broker forwarding the processor every τ subscription request from sinks it believes to be live.
+In order to register as a τ-event producer, a processor may also send the broker a τ publish request, which should result in the broker forwarding the processor every τ subscription request from consumers it believes to be live.

 As an optimization, brokers also know about a node removal event,